arangodb/docs/3.8/graphs-custom-pregel.md

 - **onPostStep**: Program as `array of operations` to be executed.
   The _onPostStep_ program will run **once after** each Pregel execution round.

+`initProgram` and `updateProgram` return value is inspected.
+If it is not `none`, it must be one of the following:
+* `"vote-halt"` or `false`: indicates that this vertex voted halt.
+* `"vote-active"` or `true`: indicates that this vertex voted active and is active in the next round.

 Debugging
 ---------